Bruce Hornsby: Equipment

 Hornsby uses a Steinway & Sons concert grand piano.
-He bought the piano in Zurich, Switzerland, while on a solo show tour in Europe in 1995.
 With the Range and up until 1995, he used a Baldwin concert grand piano.
 He currently uses a Korg M1 synthesizer.
 With the Range, Hornsby used an Oberheim OB-X synthesizer.

 Hornsby selected ten Model B Steinway Grands to be featured in its Limited Edition Signature Piano Series, each one personalized with his signature.
 Hornsby owns three 9 ft Model D Steinway Grands.

 For his 2016 album Rehab Reunion, he played Appalachian dulcimer made by BlueLion.

 Personal life

-Hornsby and his wife Kathy have twin sons, born 1992: Russell, who ran for the Oregon Ducks track and field team at the University of Oregon, and Keith, who played Division I basketball for the University of North Carolina Asheville Bulldogs from 2011 to 2013, transferred to Louisiana State University and played for LSU from 2014 to 2016.
+Hornsby and his wife Kathy have twin sons, born in 1992: Russell, who ran for the Oregon Ducks track and field team at the University of Oregon, and Keith, who played Division I basketball for the University of North Carolina Asheville Bulldogs from 2011 to 2013, transferred to Louisiana State University and played for LSU from 2014 to 2016.
 They were named after musicians Leon Russell and Keith Jarrett, respectively.

 Hornsby is a regular basketball player and an avid fan of the sport.
-As such, he can frequently be seen at college basketball games throughout Virginia.
+He can frequently be seen at college basketball games throughout Virginia.
 Hornsby stated that he beat Allen Iverson in one-on-one basketball three games in a row after helping him get out of jail.
-He is also a friend of baseball Hall of Fame manager Tony La Russa and attends games in St. Louis.
-Their friendship led to La Russa introducing Hornsby to jazz bassist Christian McBride, which then led to the formation of The Bruce Hornsby Trio (along with drummer Jack DeJohnette) and their first album, Camp Meeting.